We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 They're one of the best exchanges to choose if you live in a country they service, thanks to their low fees.

-But before you buy Bitcoin or any other cryptocurrency for that matter, it's crucial to have a secure form of storage.
+Before you buy Bitcoin or any other cryptocurrency, it's crucial to have a secure form of storage.
 Investing in Bitcoin is no joke, nor is securing your investment.

 Many Bitcoin exchanges offer built-in wallets, but they're centralized and as a consequence, vulnerable to theft.
 Since it is never recommended that you leave your cryptocurrency on an exchange, purchase a wallet of your own for security reasons (preferably a hardware wallet).
 If you don’t have a wallet, refer to our guide below on the Best Bitcoin and Cryptocurrency Wallets.